luizamarnet/deep_clustering/README.md

 ## About the Deep Clustering Model
 The clustering layer used was developed by Chengwei Zhang and copied from his public repository ([Keras_Deep_Clustering](https://github.com/Tony607/Keras_Deep_Clustering)).
 The 'metrics.py' code, used during training also was downloaded from the Zhang's repository.<br/>
 The encoder used in the deep clustering model trained with the MNIST dataset was the one trained with the same dataset in the project from my respository ([autoencoder](https://github.com/luizamarnet/autoencoder)).
-The outpout of this encoder is an array of size 10x1.<br/>
+The output of this encoder is an array of size 10x1.<br/>
 As expalined by [Chengwei Zhang](https://www.dlology.com/blog/how-to-do-unsupervised-clustering-with-keras/), the clustering layer calculates the probability that each sample belongs to each cluster using  student's t-distribution.
-To do this, the weights that connect the clustering layer with the encoder output layer are used as center clusters. <br/>
+To do this, the weights that connect the clustering layer with the encoder output layer are used as centers of the clusters.
+The authors idea for this layer was inpired by the t-SNE algorithm by Laurens van der Maaten and Geoffrey Hinton presented in the article 'Visualizing Data using t-SNE'.<br/>
 Also, the labels used while training the deep clustering are updated after some iterations, updating the target distribution.
 For this reason the model is called self supervised.<br/>